 He is indeed a character.
 They say he never breaks.

 Yah, I know who John Davies is.
 I'm the one who got him here.
 He's officiating our...
-(DAN catches himself before he says "wedding")...
-They say that even when the Dana Point Theatre caught fire, John Davies kept on with the show.
+(DAN catches himself before he says "wedding," quickly changing tone:)...
+He's NEVER broken.